A logo for cedar hill continuing care community

 Families of all sizes are invited to stop in to create some holiday magic with their loved ones in Memory Care!

-Liz Smith is a Licensed Nursing Assistant and Resident Assistant and the Judith Brogren Memory Care Center at Cedar Hill.
+– Liz Smith is a Licensed Nursing Assistant and Resident Assistant at the Judith Brogren Memory Care Center at Cedar Hill.
 Liz’s favorite part of working in Memory Care is the love she receives from her residents every day.